Puneet-Sys/SnakeGame/README.md

 ## :snake: SnakeGame :

-A snake Game using HTML , CSS and JavaScript.
+A Snake Game using HTML , CSS and JavaScript.

 ## Tech Stack :